dhoeppne/david-media-stack/README.md

 `/config` is where the docker modules configs live.

-`/downloads` is where deluge puts both complete and incomplete torrents.
+`/downloads` is where qbittorrent puts both complete and incomplete torrents.

 ## Caveats
-`/config/vpn` will require you to create `vpn.auth` and `vpn.conf` files.
-Follow the guide in htpc-download-box carefully.
+`/config/vpn` no longer requires a vpn config, as this repo has moved over to Wireguard.
+Instead, you'll be adding 3 things to your glueten section of the `docker-compose.yaml`:
+1. The `WIREGUARD_PRIVATE_KEY`, which is the `PrivateKey` found in the Mullvad config file downloaded as part of creating your wireguard setup.
+1. The `WIREGUARD_ADDRESSES`, which is the `Address` found in the Mullvad config file downloaded as part of creating your wireguard setup.
+It should follow the format `x.x.x.x/32`.
+1. The `SERVER_CITIES`.
+In my case (at time of writing) it is `San Jose CA`.
+You can find all available options [here](https://github.com/qdm12/gluetun/wiki/Mullvad-servers)